Attaching a file storage to a VM

 -

-To mount the file storage every time the VM is started, add the following string to the
+To mount the file storage every time the VM starts, add the following line to the

 /etc/fstab